Liverpool, Crosby and Southport Railway: Electrification

 In 1902 the L&YR decided to electrify the line, a contract for the entire work, except the carriage bodies that were constructed in-house, was let to Dick, Kerr & Co. and work began in 1903.
 By the end of the year it was possible make an experimental run with the first train, and a partial service was introduced from 22 March 1904, the service was interrupted in April due to subsidence at the power station, and a full service was provided from 13 May.

 The system adopted was 650V DC initially using a four rail system, with an outside rail providing the power, the return circuit using a fourth rail between the running rails, the running rails and the fourth rail were all bonded together with the return circuit being made through the wheels, that is there was no return shoe contacting the fourth rail.

 Subsequently the fourth rail was removed and the return circuit was made through the running rails.

+Power was provided from a dedicated power station at Formby containing four 1,500 kW steam dynamo generating sets supplying power to three trackside substations at Sandhills, Seaforth and Birkdale along with Formby.